2019 Regional Qualifier

 3rd Place

-Students | Brooke Leslie, Rajat Ravi, and Vihaan Anumula
+Inventors | Brooke Leslie, Rajat Ravi, and Vihaan Anumula

 Teacher | Sharon McKenney

-East Side Elementary School | Cobb County
+East Side Elementary School, Cobb County

 [There is] a problem with overcrowding in school bus seats that results in unsafe conditions when the bus swerves around corners.
 With three or four to a seat and large, heavy backpacks on their lap, students frequently get thrown off the seat as the bus turns a corner.
 Therefore, they created a strap to be attached to the seat in front of them that would hold their back packs off of their lap and provide them with more seat room and a safer ride.

-Middle Division
+Middle School Division Placement Awards

 Salinity Saver